cathydutton/cathydutton.github.io/_drafts/2016-01-13-10-reasons-to-start-using-PostCSS-today.markdown

 *   [cq-prolyfill] (https://github.com/ausi/cq-prolyfill) - Adds component queries to allow elements to be styled based on their dimensions instead of the viewport dimensions.

 *   [postcss-autoreset] (https://www.npmjs.com/package/postcss-autoreset) - Uses local resets instead of global one.

+With plugins like these concepts like element queries and localised CSS become a reality.
+This opens up the possibility to create stand alone web components in line with design components.
+Each component can be added without the need for complex naming conventions to prevent unwanted inheritance.

 ### 6) Get creative